Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 Cleaning between the wicker helps to ensure you’ll see the beautiful concentric circles on your sourdough.

 I know, you’re wondering if you can wash bannetons?
 It is possible, but should be done very carefully and sparingly.
-To wash your banneton, soak it in clean, cold water for 10-15 minutes, then scrub with your bristle brush until it’s clean and give it a rinse.
+To wash your banneton, soak it in clean, warm water for 10-15 minutes, then scrub with your bristle brush until it’s clean and give it a rinse.

 At this point, drying the the basket is very important.
 It can be set out in the sun, or in a warm place to dry, like the oven with the light on and the door propped open.